hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 If you haven't already, skim through everything in [General System Design & Usage](https://github.com/hive-engine/steemsmartcontracts-wiki#general-system-design--usage) before proceeding any further.

 For convenience, code links in this document are for Hive Engine, but path structure will be similar for Steem Engine versions.
+In order to pass code review, you will be expected to strictly follow ALL [dev best practices](#dev-best-practices) given below.

 # Table of Contents